Top 5 Female Sailors of the Marine World

 2. Skipper Thuridur

-Skipper Thuridur started her sailing career at a young age of eleven years when she first joined her father’s fishing crew, never to leave it again.
-It was then that she discovered the true love of her life and paved way for many more female sailors to come in the future.
-Thuridur, who died at the age of 86, now considered as one of the prominent figures in Icelandic history.
-A replica of her ship’s cabin that built at her birthplace now signifies her role in paving way for the entry of women in the maritime sector.
+Skipper Thuridur started her sailing career at the young age of eleven years when she first joined her father’s fishing crew, never to leave it again.
+It was then that she discovered the true love of her life and paved the way for many more female sailors to come in the future.
+Thuridur, who died at the age of 86, is now considered one of the prominent figures in Icelandic history.
+A replica of her ship’s cabin that was built at her birthplace now signifies her role in paving way for the entry of women into the maritime sector.

 3. Krystyna Chojnowska- Liskiewicz